Fantom-Factory/afSlim/readme.md

 If you create [Slim](http://repo.status302.com/doc/afSlim/Slim.html) with a [TagStyle](http://repo.status302.com/doc/afSlim/TagStyle.html) of `xml` then *ALL* empty tags are self-closing and void tags have no special meaning.
 Use this style when Slim is to create pure XML documents.

-[Depending on usage](http://stackoverflow.com/questions/4832357/whats-the-difference-between-text-xml-vs-application-xml-for-webservice-respons) XML documents may be served up with a MimeType of either:
+[Depending on usage](http://stackoverflow.com/questions/4832357/whats-the-difference-between-text-xml-vs-application-xml-for-webservice-respons) XML documents may be served up with a `Content-Type` of either:

     text/xml
     application/xml